eitansela/Amazon-SageMaker-AutoPilot-Workshop/README.md

 * Go to https://dashboard.eventengine.run

+* Go to: http://bit.ly/383FEO4 and choose a random non claimed line with a hash.
+Write your name on the second column.

 * Enter the hash that was provided to you, and click on "Accept terms & login"

 * Click on "AWS console"